paulfersi/robbie-the-robot-arm/README.md

 ## V2

 In the v2 I added an HTTP server and changed the board to an **Arduino Uno R4 Wifi**.
 The robot can be controlled via a web-ui.

+## V3

+The v3 features a simulated version of the robotic arm using ROS2 and Gazebo.
+(WIP)